trevormcnaughton/style/README.md

 * * *

-### Style Rules
+## CSS Coding Style <a name='css'> </a>

-Following [OOCSS](http://oocss.org/) for writing CSS improves code comprehension, and improves team-wide maintainability.
+Following [OOCSS](http://oocss.org/) principles improves code comprehension, and improves team-wide maintainability.
 Concerns for both styling and behavior as dictated by the CSS should be encapsulated and kept D.R.Y.!

-#### Things to keep in mind
+### Other Rules
 - Use soft-tabs with a two space indent.
 - Put spaces after : in property declarations.
 - Put spaces before { in rule declarations.